 - Add in the mustard, shallots, garlic and seasoning.
 Whisk in the honey, rapidly mixing the whole time until the dressing has emulsified.

-- Whisks: A classic French whisk and a glass measuring cup is the tried and true method for emulsifying salad dressing really well.
+- Whisks: A classic French whisk in a glass measuring cup is the tried and true method for emulsifying salad dressing really well.
 I also love using this mini whisk too.

 - Blender.
 A high speed blender is also a great way to mix salad dressing.
-And buying a renewed Vitamix blender is a great way to score a great deal!
+Get a renewed Vitamix blender for a great deal!

 - Jars/Containers: Use either a mason jar (I love Weck canning jars) or a salad dressing mixer container to shake up your favorite homemade dressing recipe!
 And your vinaigrette dressing will stay emulsified longer too!